The Synthetic Rubber Production Process

 What is the synthetic rubber production process?

-The synthetic rubber production process follows several important steps, each of which may change slightly depending on the chosen types of rubber.
-The steps below loosely outline the general steps involved in processing and manufacturing a typical synthetic rubber.
+The synthetic rubber production process follows several important steps, each of which may change slightly depending on the selected different types of synthetic rubber.
+The steps below loosely outline the general steps involved in processing and manufacturing a typical synthetic rubber:

 - A hydrocarbon mixture (from oil or coal) is created and refined.

-- Naphtha; a flammable liquid hydrocarbon mixture used to manufacture gasoline and plastics; is combined with natural gases.
+- Naphtha, a flammable liquid hydrocarbon mixture used to manufacture gasoline and plastics, is combined with natural gases.
 This reaction produces monomers, which bind molecules together to create polymers.
-Common monomers used to make synthetic rubbers include Styrene-Butadiene Rubber (SBR), Nitrile Rubber (NBR) and Butyl Rubber (IIR).
+Common monomers used to make synthetic rubbers include Styrene-Butadiene Rubber (SBR), Nitrile Rubber (NBR) and Butyl Rubber.

 - Chemical agents are used to turn the individual polymers into polymer chains.
 This forms a rubber substance.